nosas/blog/deep_learning_python/ch3/article.md

 The upfront cost is amplified by the current (as of May 2022) chip shortage and GPU scalpers.
 This method involves installing proper drivers, sorting out version conflicts, and then configuring the libraries to use the GPU instead of the CPU.

-Most users already have NVIDIA GPUs installed in their computers.
+Most users already have NVIDIA GPUs installed on their computers.
 Given the large user base of TensorFlow, there are many tutorials for setting up NVIDIA GPUs for deep learning, so this is not a bad option for tech-savvy people.

 The alternative to buying a GPU is the use of embedded devices built specifically for efficient and highly-parallelized math operations, such as [NVIDIA's Jetson](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) or [Google's Coral](https://coral.ai/products/).

 ### Cloud GPU instances

-Using GPU instances is cheaper in the short-term because you pay as you go (per hour basis), but it's not sustainable in the long run if you're a heavy user of deep learning.
+Using GPU instances is cheaper in the short term because you pay as you go (per hour basis), but it's not sustainable in the long run if you're a heavy user of deep learning.
 The benefit of using GPU instances is that it requires minimal setup as most instances have Python, TensorFlow, and Keras pre-installed - it's mostly plug-and-play and easy to use.
 Moreover, the GPU instance can easily be upgraded, torn down, cloned, and re-installed.
 Lastly, students and enterprise employees often get discounts - or free usage - for AWS and Google Cloud.

-I personally use Jarvis Labs and AWS for my deep learning needs because I have discounts for both services.
+I use Jarvis Labs and AWS for my deep learning needs because I have discounts for both services.
 There aren't many differences between cloud instance providers other than the availability of high-powered GPUs.

 ### Google Colab